django-cms/django-cms/docs/how_to/custom_plugins.rst

 create a method called ``copy_relations`` on your plugin model, that receives the **old** instance of the plugin as an argument.

-You may however decide that the related objects should not be copied - you may want to leave them alone, for example.
+You may however decide that the related objects shouldn't be copied - you may want to leave them alone, for example.
 Or, you might even want to choose some altogether different relations for it, or to create new ones when it's copied... it depends on your plugin and the way you want it to work.